Advice on dealing with children following a divorce

 The circumstances surrounding your divorce, whether amicable or not, should never be revealed to your children.

-If yourself and your partner have kept your conflicts low key, the children may not have even thought of the possibility of their parents not being together.
+If you and your partner have kept your conflicts low key, the children may not have even thought of the possibility of their parents not being together.
 Essentially, this could upset the children even more, with the notion being such a shock to them.

-On the other hand, if the home environment has been rife with tension and conflict between the parents, they may come to accept the idea much easier than children who have been completely protected from any ill feeling.
+On the other hand, if the home environment has been rife with tension and conflict between the parents, they may come to accept the idea much easier than children who have been completely protected from any ill-feeling.

 This does not mean, however, that they will cope with the idea of a divorce any easier.

 It is imperative that you support them and answer their questions; they are going through the divorce with you, too.